s-goldman/Dusty-Evolved-Star-Kit/docs/usage.rst

 ===============
-The user can specify whether to fit using multiprocessing (using all but 1 computer cores), single core fitting (multiprocessing=False), or specify the numbber of cores to use (multiprocessing=6).
+The user can specify whether to fit using multiprocessing (using all but 1 computer cores), single core fitting (multiprocessing=False), or specify the number of cores to use (multiprocessing=6).
 Multiprocessing uses a core per source, and will have little affect on small samples or individual sources: